lucidrains/alphafold2/README.md

     depth = 12,
     heads = 8,
     dim_head = 64,
-    sparse_self_attn = (True, False) * 6  # interleave sparse and full attention for all 12 layers
+    max_seq_len = 2048,                   # the maximum sequence length, this is required for sparse attention. the input cannot exceed what is set here sparse_self_attn = (True, False) * 6  # interleave sparse and full attention for all 12 layers ).cuda()
-).cuda()
 ```